-- Blair Rutherford, Professor of Anthropology and African Studies, Carleton
+- Blair Rutherford, Professor, Department of Sociology and Anthropology and African Studies, Carleton University

 A socio-cultural anthropologist whose research interests gravitate around the politics and possibilities of international development, particularly concerning “civil society” in sub-Saharan Africa.
 He has carried out research in Zimbabwe, South Africa, Sierra Leone, and Mozambique.
 He has published Working on the Margins: Black Workers, White Farmers in Postcolonial Zimbabwe (2001, Zed Books & Weaver Press) and Farm Labor Struggles in Zimbabwe: The Ground of Politics (forthcoming, Indiana University Press), and numerous articles in academic journals and non-academic formats.
 He was the founding Director of the Institute of African Studies at Carleton University.
 He is a professor in the Department of Sociology & Anthropology at Carleton.

-- Daniel Tubb, Assistant Professor, University of New Brunswick
+- Daniel Tubb, Assistant Professor, Department of Anthropology, University of New Brunswick

 Dr. Daniel Tubb is an economic and environmental anthropologist.
 He joined the University of New Brunswick in 2016.
 From 2014 to 2016, Dr. Tubb was a Visiting Fellow at the Program in Agrarian Studies at Yale University in New Haven, Connecticut.
 He earned a Ph.D. in sociocultural anthropology from Carleton University in 2014, where he conducted doctoral research on gold mining and the political economy of natural resource extraction with Afro-descendant communities in northwest Colombia.
 He is writing a book about gold mining in the Colombian Pacific, which is under contract with the University of Washington Press.
 At UNB, Dr. Tubb is working on oil palm plantation agriculture and agrarian change in northwest Colombia.
 He is also beginning a new project on resource extraction along the Saint John River—from forests and mines to potatoes and refineries.
 His publications have focused human rights, violence, and citizenship, artisanal and small-scale mining, and the Black social economy in Colombia.
 He has received various research grants, including SSHRC funding at the MA, Ph.D., and Postdoctoral level.